System Configuration is a tool that can help identify problems that might prevent Windows from starting correctly. You

 If you suspect an application has been compromised, examine the Command column to review the path to the executable file.

-Disabling applications that normally run at boot time might result in related applications starting more slowly or not running as expected.
+Note Disabling applications that normally run at startup might result in related applications starting more slowly or not running as expected.

 Provides a convenient list of diagnostic tools and other advanced tools that you can run.

-Open System Configuration by clicking the Start button , clicking Control Panel, clicking System and Maintenance, clicking Administrative Tools, and then double-clicking System Configuration.
+Open System Configuration by clicking the Start button , clicking Control Panel, clicking System and Security, clicking Administrative Tools, and then double-clicking System Configuration.

 Click the General tab, click Diagnostic startup, click OK, and then click Restart.